wsinned/take-note/README.md

 ## Features

-- Open notes files for this week, last week or next week from the cli in your favourite editor
+- Open notes files for this week using the `code` comman line for VS Code.
 - Organises notes in a date based folder structure from your root notes folder, e.g. 2023/08
+    - set the root notes folder using --notesFolder

+## Future features
+- Support for choosing the editor used.
+- Open the file for last week or next week.
 - When the file doesn't already exist, it uses an optional template to create the file.
 A sample template is supplied.

-## Future features

 - Support for daily notes options.

 ## Installation